erinhengel/readability/README.md

 But you're probably not lucky.
 The problem is the `PyHyphen` dependency; for reasons I do not fully understand, `pip` does not always properly install it before trying to install `Textatistic`.

 If you encounter this error, you will need to install both `PyHyphen` and `Textatistic` from source.
 But don't panic; it's not that hard.
-Just navigate to the project's root directory and issue the following sequence of commands in your terminal application.
+Just navigate to the project's root directory and issue the following sequence of commands in your terminal application.[^PyHyphen]

 ```bash
 cd "0-code/programs/Textatistic/required_packages/PyHyphen-2.0.5/"